 6. Seal the Bottle:

-- Use a hot glue gun or super glue to seal the lid tightly.
+- Use a hot glue gun or superglue to seal the lid tightly.

 7. Enjoy the Magic: